solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 ## Downloading Software

-1. Go to the Onboarding Script {TODO: add link} and follow the instructions to start the script.
+1. Go to the [Onboarding Script](https://github.com/solarcaratuva/Onboarding_Installer) and follow the instructions to start the script.
 This program will download and configure most of the required software.
-2. While that is happening, read through the `Readme` for the Rivanna3 project {TODO: add link}.
+2. While that is happening, read through the `Readme` for the [Rivanna3 project](https://github.com/solarcaratuva/Rivanna3).
 This is our embedded codebase for this year.
     - this project is our biggest project by A LOT, so it is normal to feel overwhelmed by its size and complexity
     - your goal right now should be to read the entire `Readme`, then get a feel for where stuff is in the codebase
 3. Once the Onboarding Script has finished, see if any of the commands have failed